ChannexIO/announcements/announcements.md

-### November Update 🚀 (10th Nov 2022)
+### November Update 🚀 (30th Nov 2022)

 #### Summary of Changes
-- Prevent webhook duplications
-- Improved speed to delete channel
+- Improve speed to remove a property
-- New Channel: Mitchel Corp
-- Added log for mapping changes
+- Added PCI Application to allow view credit card details in Channex
+- Added guest notes into Booking Notification Email
+- Add IP address and Geo location into Login Confirmation Email
-- Fixed occupancy options for VRBO mappings
+- Fixed bug with change password

 #### Coming Soon
 - Any PMS not using API key will be blocked soon.
 Please move over to use API keys.
+- Tiket.com channel coming soon

 [Link to Changelog](https://docs.channex.io/changelog)